fl1d/w0ex.github.io/_pages/guide_en.md

 **２．Mid-term examination**

-  To participate in the doctoral course of the program, it is necessary to pass the mid-term examination.
-Details and dates of the examination will be announced when available

-  The mid-term examination is based on the student’s master thesis, summary/achievement list, a doctoral program research plan, and an essay on the contributions to a super smart society.
+* To participate in the doctoral course of the program, it is necessary to pass the mid-term examination.
+Details and dates of the examination will be announced when available.The mid-term examination is based on the student’s master thesis, summary/achievement list, a doctoral program research plan, and an essay on the contributions to a super smart society.
 To pass the mid-term examination, the following requirements must be satisfied:
   1. Complete the master's program or pass the completion exam.
   2. Earn at least one credit from the artificial intelligence basic subjects group assigned by the program (Table 2-1 in the [Study Guide](/doc/Guide_SSS_en.pdf)).
 The basic course of artificial intelligence designated by this program is a class to learn basic concepts of artificial intelligence (data analysis, machine learning, etc.) or an advanced class based on elementary artificial intelligence knowledge.
 Acquisition of core academic ability for artificial intelligence may be obtained by acquiring credits from lectures other than those listed in this table.
   3. Earn at least one credit from the basic quantum science subjects group assigned by the program (Table 2-2 in the [Study Guide](/doc/Guide_SSS_en.pdf)).
 The basic course of quantum mechanics designated by this program is a class to learn basic concepts of quantum mechanics (wave function, uncertainty, etc.), or an advanced class based on elementary quantum mechanics knowledge.
 Core academic ability for quantum science may be obtained by earning credits from lectures other than those listed in this table.